yaroslavros/oauth-dpop-rt/draft-rosomakho-oauth-dpop-rt.md

 - Reduce the blast radius of access token key compromise

 The extension is fully backward compatible with {{DPoP}} as clients and authorization servers that do not implement this specification continue to operate unchanged, while those that support DPoP-RT can negotiate its use on a per-client basis.

+A motivating scenario for this extension is an agent managing numerous long-lived tokens on behalf of its users, where user participation is often required for revocation.
+When combined with a hardware security module (HSM), DPoP allows use of a refresh token to be halted immediately by disabling the associated key material.
+The token remains valid but unusable until the key is reactivated.
+In large, distributed systems with many worker nodes, however, involving an HSM in every transaction is operationally impractical, motivating this extension.

 # Conventions and Definitions